Nurufu/cobblemon-custom/README.md

+# Cobblemon-custom

+A fork of open-source Pokémon mod for Minecraft Java Edition, written in Kotlin for Fabric and Forge.
+Primarily aimed at back-porting features from the main repo found [here](https://gitlab.com/cable-mc/cobblemon) to Minecraft Java version 1.20.1.

+Original README below:

 # Cobblemon

-An open-source Pokémon mod for Minecraft Java Edition, written in Kotlin for Fabric and Forge.
+An open-source Pokémon mod for Minecraft Java Edition, written in Kotlin for Fabric and forge.

 ## Getting started